11 best day drips from Philadelphia, Pennsylvania

 Just a short drive south of Center City, Delaware’s biggest city and its surrounding areas are filled with history, culture and an up-and-coming dining scene.
 Explore the Harriet Tubman Underground Railroad Byway at your own pace using the self-guided driving tour that highlights important places in Tubman’s life.
 Wilmington is also home to exquisite mansions and historic sites built by the Du Pont family, who founded their eponymous gunpowder manufacturing company on the nearby banks of the Brandywine River at the turn of the 19th century.
 Tour Hagley, site of the company’s original mills, and stroll the wooded walking trails.
 In the summer, check the events schedule for pop-up beer gardens, concerts and other family-friendly programming.

-4. Tour the wineries of Chadds Ford, Pennsylvania
+4. Chadds Ford, Pennsylvania

 Travel time: 45 minutes

 Just 45 minutes from bustling Philadelphia lie the rolling green hills of the Brandywine Valley, home to Revolutionary War history, small wineries and one world-class museum.
 Join the locals at Hank’s Place for breakfast before spending the morning at the Brandywine Valley River Museum, a gem of a collection featuring hundreds of works by the Wyeth family of artists.
+Alternatively, spend some time at the Brandywine Battlefield Park, learn about the Revolutionary War's largest single-day battle on land.

 Oenophiles could plan a whole day on the Brandywine Valley wine trail, with stops at the award-winning (and beautiful) Penns Woods or Chaddsford Winery.
-Treasure-hunters should stop in at the Brandywine River Antiques Market to peruse prints, coins and art from dozens of dealers.
+Treasure hunters should stop in at the Brandywine River Antiques Market to peruse prints, coins and art from dozens of dealers.
 On a warm evening, book a table on the verdant patio at Gables at Chadds Ford, where the ingredients are sourced from nearby farms.

-5. Pick-your-own in Princeton, New Jersey
+5. Princeton, New Jersey

 Travel time: 60 minutes

 Best known as the home of the Ivy League university, the lovely town of Princeton is well worth the hour-long drive from Philly.
 Visit the Princeton University Art Museum to see a diverse collection that includes centuries-old African art and works by Picasso.
 While you’re on campus, check out the Gothic-style buildings and don’t miss the Bent Spoon for scoops of small-batch ice cream in seasonal flavors.
+Conte's Pizza on Witherspoon St serves up locally beloved thin crust pies.

 Right outside of town is Terhune Orchards, a 200-acre farm where you can walk the gardens, pick your own fruit and meet the resident animals, including sheep, horses and chickens.
 Stop by the farm store to pick up provisions like fresh fruit, jams and apple cider donuts for the drive home.
-Also on the way back to Philly, Hamilton, New Jersey is home to Grounds for Sculpture, a sprawling collection of outdoor art.
+Also on the way back to Philly, Hamilton, New Jersey, is home to Grounds for Sculpture, a sprawling collection of outdoor art.
 Purchase timed tickets to stroll through the gardens, which are scattered with some 400 works of larger-than-life contemporary art.

-Travel time: 90 minutes
+Travel time: 2 hours

 If you loved sampling Pennsylvania Dutch delights like whoopie pies and scrapple inside Philly’s historic Reading Terminal Market, great news: you can also go straight to the source.